 Adverse events (AEs) caused by our product candidates could cause us, other reviewing entities, clinical study sites or regulatory authorities to interrupt, delay or halt clinical studies and could result in the denial of regulatory approval.
-For example, subjects enrolled in our clinical trials for BCV have experienced gastrointestinal AEs and liver-related safety laboratory value changes.
-In addition, BCV is related to the approved drug cidofovir, a compound which has been shown to result in significant renal toxicity and impairment following use.
-As a second example, subjects enrolled in clinical trials for DSTAT have experienced febrile neutropenia and liver enzyme elevations.
-If an unacceptable frequency and/or severity of AEs are reported in our clinical trials for product candidates, our ability to obtain regulatory approval for product candidates may be negatively impacted.
+For example, subjects enrolled in clinical trials for DSTAT have experienced febrile neutropenia and liver enzyme elevations.
+If an unacceptable frequency and/or severity of AEs are reported in our clinical trials for our product candidates, our ability to obtain regulatory approval for product candidates may be negatively impacted.